 Check out the "How to Make a Meal" section below for lots of excellent suggestions!

 If your squash feels empty inside, has noticeable soft spots, is mushy or rubbery, or leaks liquid, throw it away.
-Other signs include an unpleasant smell or mold.
+Other signs include an off smell or mold.

 Expert Tips

-- Use a sharp knife and a sturdy cutting board on a flat surface when cutting your butternut squash.
+- Use a sharp knife.
+Always use a sharp knife and a sturdy cutting board on a flat surface when cutting your butternut squash.
 They can take a little bit of muscle to get through, so avoid injury by using the best possible tools.

 How to Store

-You can store the cooked squash in the fridge for 4 to 5 days in an airtight container.
+Fridge You can store leftover butternut squash in the fridge for 4 to 5 days in an airtight container.

-There are so many ways to enjoy this butternut squash.
-Here are just a few ideas for how to serve:
+There are so many ways to enjoy this delicious side dish.
+Here are just a few ideas for main dishes, sides, and garnishes:

 Grain Bowl Try swapping the brown rice in this Warm Grain Bowl with Goat Cheese and Greens for butternut squash.

-Pork This would be fantastic with some Mustard and Sage Roasted Pork Tenderloin or these Juicy Pork Chops!
+Pork This would be fantastic with some Mustard and Sage Roasted Pork Tenderloin, these Juicy Pork Chops, or this pork meatball recipe!

 Salad Topping Try adding some cubes of butternut squash to your next fall salad.